episode6/gdmc/README.md

  ```
  ./gradlew -Pgdmc.overwrite gdmcImport
  ```
+- `gdmcImportBuildscript`: Like gdmcImport, but imports dependencies defined in your buildscript block.
+While gdmc can't manage these buildscript dependencies for you, we do validate them in the gdmcValidateBuildscriptDeps task.
 - `gdmcImportTransitive`: Same as `gdmcImport` except it will also import all transitive dependencies to your gdmc.json
 - `gdmcUpgrade`: Find all properly mapped gdmc dependencies in your project, and resolve the latest release versions of each of them.
 Then dump those new versions into gdmc.json, overwriting whatever was there.
+- `gdmcUpgradeBuildscript`: Like gdmcUpgrade, but upgrades gdmc's references to dependencies defined in your buildscript block.
 - `gdmcUpgradeAll`: Upgrade all entries in your gdmc.json file, regardless of if they're defined in you project.
 - `gdmcImportSelf`: Add/update an entry in gdmc.json for this project, using the `group`, `name`, and `version` defined in gradle.
 - `gdmcValidateSelf`: A validation task that gets added as a dependant task to check and test.
 If the project's `version` does not include `SNAPSHOT`, ensures that current version referenced in gdmc.json